AshleyChraya/AshleyChraya.github.io/_pages/about.md

 In the past 5 years at IISER Mohali, I encountered many instances where I felt some chunks in books that are not very obvious to understand.
 In hindsight, it required many more bits and pieces to be studied before that particular concept could sink into my brain.
 If someone had given me direction on where to look in these particular instances, it would have saved me time and effort.

 Hence, I plan to update [Notes]({{ site.url }}/notes/) page with my handwritten and latex-made notes on some of the topics, which interests me.
 These notes aim to bring together relevant material to better understand the concept and hopefully find some insights.
-Additionally, I plan to update [Literature]({{ site.url }}/literature/) page with links of notes, books, video lectures etc, and my comments on various topics, which I have found useful.
+Additionally, I plan to update [Literature]({{ site.url }}/literature/) page with links of notes, books, video lectures, etc, and my comments on various topics, which I have found useful.

 Finally, I plan to update [Now]({{ site.url }}/now/) page with material I am currently studying.

-I plan to keep updating these pages for next few months.
+I plan to keep updating these pages for the next few months.

 For more info
 ------
-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
+More info about configuring academic pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.